nwon24/nlp/nlp.md

-my understanding of various concepts as I learned them---including the basic concepts of natural language; how neural networks learn at a basic mathematical level; how Python libraries such as `torch`, `keras`, and `sklearn` can be used to implement models, the internal architecture and advantages or disadvantages of CNNs, LSTMs, and transformers; and the effect of hyperparameters on model training and performance.
+my understanding of various concepts as I learned them---including the basic concepts of natural language; how neural networks learn at a basic mathematical level; how Python libraries such as `torch`, `keras`, and `sklearn` can be used to implement models; the internal architecture and advantages or disadvantages of CNNs, LSTMs, and transformers; and the effect of hyperparameters on model training and performance.
 All code can be found [here](https://github.com/nwon24/nlp) and the dataset for the text